 - Keeping your skin clean, dry and moisturized when you have diabetes can help you prevent itchy, dry skin that can lead to infections and other problems.
 People with diabetic neuropathy can be particularly susceptible to getting dry skin.

 - Wash your skin with a gentle soap and warm water; avoid hot water that can dry out your skin.
 Try soap with moisturizers and stay away from deodorant or exfoliating soaps that can further dry the skin.
 Consider affordable moisturizing soaps, such as Dove and Oil of Olay, which are easy to find at any local grocery store or pharmacy.
 You can also look for natural soaps with ingredients such as aloe vera, Shea butter, cocoa butter and almond oil.
-If you have trouble reaching your back or other spots, use the Mabis DMI Reachers Long-Handled Bath Sponge with a Soap Holder.
+If you have trouble reaching your back or other spots, use a cleaning sponge.
 Rinse the soap off your body completely.
 Dry every nook and cranny of your body with a soft, cotton towel and avoid rubbing your skin too hard.
 Apply a moisturizer to your entire body, avoiding the areas between your toes.
 Eucerin Diabetic Dry Skin Relief Body Lotion is a good choice to keep your skin soft and supple throughout the cold fall months.
 Look for lotions that are artificial color and fragrance free.
 If you perspire heavily, try using cornstarch powder in skin folds, armpits or groins instead of talcum powder which can be irritating.

 - Pay special attention to the skin on your feet.
 Avoid soaking your feet, as this softens them and makes them more susceptible to injury.
 Wash your feet daily with gentle soap and warm water and dry them carefully.
 Consider using Eucerin Diabetic Dry Skin Relief Foot Cream.
 Look for sores, blister or other irregularities that should be reported to your doctor.
 Take your socks off during routine medical exams and have your doctor check your feet.
 Cut your toenails straight across or have a podiatrist do it for you.
 Never attempt to cut off rough skin patches, corns or callouses.
 Gently rub them with a soft pumice stone or go to a podiatrist to have them removed.
 Always wear breathable socks without seams, such as Dr. Scholl’s diabetes socks.
 Have your feet measured and wear breathable shoes that fit properly, such as ones made from leather or canvas.
 Stay away from open shoes, high heels, and flip flops.
 Wear sturdy slippers at home and water shoes at the beach or pool to ensure your feet are always covered.
 Before you put on your shoes, look for irritants such as pebbles or sand and remove them.
 If your feet perspire or have an unpleasant odor, try sprinkling a dash of Gold Bond Powder inside your shoes before you put them on.